ldsec/unlynx/README.md

 ## Version

 We have a development and a stable version.
-The master-branch in [github.com/lca1/unlynx](https://github.com/lca1/unlynx.git)  is the development version that works but can have incompatible changes.
+The `master`-branch in `github.com/lca1/unlynx` is the development version that works but can have incompatible changes.

 Use one of the latest tags `v1.2b-alpha` that are stable and have no incompatible changes.